dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 Security
 ========

-In addition to implementing best practices for security and access control, you should consider the following best practices specific to interacting with D-Wave's compute infrastructure during both initial development and maintenance:
+Consider the following examples of security best practices both generally and specific to interacting with D-Wave's compute infrastructure during initial development and maintenance.

-*   Use a minimum-permission model for allowing application access to sensitive data, such as personally identifiable information (PII).
+*   Grant your application only the minimal required access to sensitive data, such as personally identifiable information (PII).

 *   Ensure that access control to the application for submitting problems is limited to authorized users.